jennysloane/jfsloane/content/project/blogdown/index.md

   focal_point: ""
 projects: []
 subtitle:
-summary: This blog is a step-by-step guide to building a website in R using blogdown
+summary: This blog is a step-by-step guide to building websites in R using blogdown
 tags: []
 title: R blogdown
 ---